 Why a Monkey?

-story of our company and how our iconic monkey mascot came to be.
+Alysse Musgrave, Broker and Owner of HelpUBuy America, tells the story of our company and how our iconic monkey came to be.
+She’s the one to spank if you don’t like our monkey mascot.

 I loathe liars, thieves, bullies, and bigots.
 And real estate agents who use sleazy, used-car salesman-like tactics.
 I hate cold callers, door knockers, spam, stupid SOLD pins, and dumb glamour shots.
 So, back in the day, entering the real estate business wasn’t even on my short list of options when it came to choosing careers.